 \subsection{Data Generation Pipeline}

-The Audio Logic Reasoning (ALR) dataset is constructed via a structured pipeline that converts textual logical reasoning tasks into natural spoken audio interactions, enabling audio-based reasoning model development.
-The full process is in Figure~\ref{fig:step}.

-We begin with logic problems from the LogiQA 2.0 NLI~\citep{liu2023logiqa}, which provides a structured triplet: a major premise, a minor premise, and a conclusion.
-These inputs are first processed through a \textbf{colloquialization} module to convert formal logic into natural, conversational language (e.g., \textit{Major premise is …}, \textit{Let’s figure out the logical connection…}).
-This step enhances the naturalness of the audio and simulates real user prompts.
+Our pipeline takes as input structured logical triplets consisting of a major premise, a minor premise, and a conclusion.
+These are first processed by a \textbf{Colloquialization} module that rewrites the formal statements into natural, conversational prompts (e.g., \textit{“The major premise is …”}, \textit{“Let’s figure out the logical connection …”}).
+This step enhances the fluency of the resulting audio and more closely reflects realistic user queries.

-The colloquialized content and instructions are combined into \textbf{user content}, which is then synthesized into \textbf{speech audio} using the high-quality text-to-speech model MegaTTS 3~\citep{jiang2025megatts}.
-This forms the input side of the dataset.
-The prompts we used can be found in Table~\ref{tab:prompt}.
+The colloquialized content and instructions are merged into a single \textbf{User Content} block and synthesized into speech audio using the high-fidelity text-to-speech model MegaTTS 3~\citep{jiang2025megatts}, forming the input side of the dataset.
+The prompts used in this process are listed in Table~\ref{tab:prompt}.

-To generate the output, we use the large language model DeepSeek-R1 to produce CoT reasoning and final answers.
-These reasoning traces provide step-by-step explanations and improve supervision quality.
-The CoT outputs are also synthesized into audio using MegaTTS 3, producing the corresponding spoken response.
+To generate the output, we employ the large language model DeepSeek-R1 to produce step-by-step CoT reasoning and final answers, providing richer supervision for model training.
+The generated reasoning and answers are then synthesized into speech audio with MegaTTS 3~\citep{jiang2025megatts}, yielding the corresponding spoken response.

-As a result, each ALR sample consists of a pair of spoken audio segments: one representing the user query and the other containing the reasoning and answer, as shown in Figure~\ref{fig:sample}.
+As a result, each SoundMind instance consists of two carefully aligned audio segments: one representing the user query and the other presenting the detailed step-by-step reasoning and the corresponding final answer, as illustrated in Figure~\ref{fig:sample}.